APN-Community/APN6-INFOCOM/README.md

 # APN6-INFOCOM
-APN6 may be demonstrated in INFOCOM
+APN6 is demonstrated in INFOCOM2020